CharredPicks

 How do I know when it's really done?

 Temperature is a guide, but tenderness is king.
-The probe test is your best friend - when your thermometer slides in and out like the meat is made of soft butter, it's ready.
+The probe test is your best friend.
+When your thermometer slides in and out like the meat is soft butter, it's ready.
 This usually happens between 200-205°F, but I've had briskets finish at 198°F and others need 208°F.

 Can I cook this on a gas grill?

-You can try, but it's not ideal for a 12-hour cook.
-If that's your only option, set up a two-zone fire and use a good thermometer to maintain 225°F. You'll need wood chips in a smoker box for flavor.
-Check out our guide on how to smoke a brisket for more details on different cooking methods.
+You can try, but it's not ideal for 12 hours.
+If that's your only option, set up indirect heat and maintain 225°F with a good thermometer.
+You'll need wood chips for flavor.
+Our how to smoke a brisket guide covers different cooking methods.

 What if I don't have 12 hours?

-You can bump the temperature to 250°F to shave off 2-3 hours, but don't go higher than that.
-Some people cook "hot and fast" at 275-300°F, but that's a different technique entirely and not what this recipe is designed for.
+Bump the temperature to 250°F to shave off 2-3 hours, but don't go higher.
+Some people cook "hot and fast" at 275-300°F, but that's a completely different technique.
+This recipe isn't designed for that.

 Should I inject my brisket?

-I don't inject because a good brisket doesn't need it, but some competition guys swear by beef broth injections.
+I don't inject because good brisket doesn't need it.
+Some competition guys swear by beef broth injections.
 If you're worried about dryness, focus on not overcooking rather than trying to add moisture artificially.

 As an Amazon Associate, CharredPicks earns from qualifying purchases at no extra cost to you.